 What Will It Cost To Remodel My Basement Or Lower Level ?

 In the Twin Cities, most of us use our Lower Levels (basements) for much more than storage!
 Typically we want and need a Lower Level to function as an added family room, home office, teen or guest bedrooms, home entertainment space, or some combination of all of these options.
 In addition to the types of living spaces just listed, virtually all Lower Level remodels include bathrooms.
-After remodeling homes for 16 years, White Crane has found there isn’t a magic formula to determine what a major remodeling project will cost.
-However, according to the 2017 Cost vs. Value report*, a basement remodel with mid-range finishes by a professional remodeler in the Twin Cities costs $85,000 on average, and in our experience, the average can range from $85,000 to $150,000 depending on finishes selected, and structural or mechanical work required.
+After remodeling homes for 20 years, White Crane has found there isn’t a magic formula to determine what a major remodeling project will cost.
+But, we can generate informed averages based on what we’re seeing in the market today.
+With mid-range finishes and labor by our professional tradespeople, the average cost of a full Lower Level remodel from White Crane is about $130,000 to $200,000 depending on finishes selected, and structural or mechanical work required.